TheRumble/OpenXCOM-3DS/README.md

 You should now be in the root of the OpenXCOM-3DS source tree.

-You can confirm this with:
+You can check your current directory with:

 ```bash
 pwd
 ```

-and:
+and list the repository contents with:

 ```bash
 ls